rsyslog/rsyslog/source/configuration/modules/omrelp.rst

 Peer Places access restrictions on this forwarder.
 Only peers which have been listed in this parameter may be connected to.
 This guards against rouge servers and man-in-the-middle attacks.
-The validation bases on the certficate the remote peer presents.
+The validation bases on the certificate the remote peer presents.

 This contains either remote system names or fingerprints, depending on the value of parameter `TLS.AuthMode`.
 One or more values may be